heygrady/redux-selectors/README.md

 ### Important notes:

 - Comfy redux-selectors uses [`WeakMap`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) for the memoizer.
-A future version may allow you to specify your own memoizer.
+A future version may allow you to specify your own memoizer (reselect [already allows this](https://github.com/reactjs/reselect/blob/master/README.md#createselectorcreatormemoize-memoizeoptions)).
 If you are targeting a browser that does not support WeakMap, you probably need to use a [polyfill](https://babeljs.io/docs/usage/polyfill/).
 - Comfy redux-selectors allows you to create a selector from a simple selector string.
 Under the hood it uses lodash.get, which must be added as a peer dependency.
 A future version will (hopefully) make it easy to use either lodash.get, lodash/get, or your own get.
+- If you use `composeSelectors` you must have redux installed as a peer dependency.
+Under the hood, `composeSelectors` uses `compose` from redux.

 ## Installation